OmarBazaraa/Competitive-Programming/README.md

 C++ code library contains useful algorithms for competitive programming.

+#### PDF Version
+You can download an easy printable minified PDF version of this library from [here](https://github.com/OmarBazaraa/Competitive-Programming/blob/master/Momentum%20Library.pdf).

 ## Content

 A brief explanation to each of the following topics will be added soon, hopefully.